-Nuru International announces 2015 CGI Commitment to Action
+Nuru International announces 2015 Clinton Global Initiative Commitment to Action

-NEW YORK CITY—During the closing plenary of the CGI 2015 Annual Meeting, Jake Harriman announced Nuru International’s Commitment to Action: “Building Prosperity and Resilience in Highly Fragile States.”
+NEW YORK CITY—During the closing plenary of the Clinton Global Initiative (CGI) 2015 Annual Meeting, Jake Harriman announced Nuru International’s Commitment to Action: “Building Prosperity and Resilience in Highly Fragile States.”

 Nuru International is committing to launching a 3,000-person pilot to bring measurable development to rural farming families in a highly fragile state in Sub-Saharan Africa in 2018.
 Nuru aims to demonstrate the international community’s ability to implement sustainable development programs in regions where assistance has largely been limited to military intervention and humanitarian aid.
 If the pilot is successful, Nuru will scale up the model to sustainably develop highly fragile states around the world.